arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

   </figcaption>
 </figure>

-I have extended this quality of sharpness to the meeting points of lowercase letters like `a`, `g`, `n`, `m`, `b`, `d`, `p`, & `q`.
+I have extended this quality of sharpness to the meeting points of lowercase letters like `a`, `g`, `n`, `m`, `b`, `d`, `p`, and `q`.
 Rather than trying to suggest a single, monolinear vertical stem on these letters, I have borrowed the idea of sharpness to give a little more whitespace to these corners while also avoiding the need to add to much contrast to the strokes connecting bowls.
 Would the original architects have done it this way?
 It’s hard to say – possibly not.
 But, this approach allows the typeface to work together in a way that maintains a sense of sharpness while also remaining a cohesive sense of each letter being a self-contained unit that works smoothly with its neighbors.

 Like every aspect of Name Sans, this approach to sharpness is adapted across optical sizes to be ideal at large, medium, and small sizes.
 As the `opsz` decreases, the stem sharpness is dialed up to preserve this visual feature.